Curated OER

 Creating the Pamphlet

-Middle schoolers create philanthropic brochures.
-For this philanthropy lesson, students make promotional pamphlets and offer theirs products to philanthropic organizations.
+Students create philanthropic brochures.
+In this philanthropy instructional activity, students make promotional pamphlets and offer theirs products to philanthropic organizations.